zhi6w/terms/Terms/Terms/Common(en).md

 ### Contact us

-If you have any questions about these Terms, please contact us. zhi6w@outlook.com
+If you have any questions about these Terms, please contact us. alisa.izhukova@mail.ru